erwan1812/erwan1812/README.md

 ## 📚 Current project

-🌱 I’m currently learning a lot about machine learning and that's why 🔭 I’m currently working on a project of computer vision called :
+🌱 I’m currently learning a lot about machine learning and that's why 🔭 I’m currently working on a project of deep learning called :
+- 📚 Diabetes Prediction Using Keras

 ## 📌 School or former projects